What Makes Conflict? How Are Conflicts Resolved?

 STEP 1: Note Differing Ideas of What to Do

 Recognize that there is a problem that needs to be solved.
-Usually that recognition comes when two or more people are each advocting for different action plans.
+Usually, that recognition comes when two or more people are each advocating for different action plans.

 To begin a process of conflict resolution, Jim and Barbara had to recognize that they had hit a conflict.
-In this, the conflict appeared in the form of a decision they needed to make together.
-Realizing that that he was becoming irritated, Jim was tempted to continue in bickering mode.
-Jim responded positively though when I suggested that the rising tension indicated an opportunity to use their new three steps of conflict resoluition.
+The conflict had arisen because they need to make a decision together.
+Becoming irritated, Jim was tempted to continue in bickering mode.
+Jim responded positively though when I suggested that the rising tension indicated an opportunity to use their new three steps of conflict resolution.

 Jim: Let’s take a trip to Peking this summer.
 I want to travel and explore.

 Barbara: (Feeling alarmed) That's what I was afraid you would say.
 Not me.
 Travel sounds totally unappealing to me.
 I'd prefer to just stay home.